pcattori/deep-blue-talks/README.md

   a b c d e f g h
 >
 ```
 [Nota Bene][nb]: Depending on your terminal, the colors of the pieces may be inverted.
-To correct this, toggle the boolean value of the `inverted` setting inside `play` with `vim` (or any lesser text editor of your choosing).
+To correct this, toggle the boolean value of the `inverted` setting inside `/usr/local/bin/deep-blue-talks` with `vim` (or any lesser text editor of your choosing).
+This should be fixed for the 0.3 release.

 Play
 ----